⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 One of the best ways to improve learning retention is by using blended learning.
 It’s a style of education or training in which students or employees learn both through an LMS and via face-to-face webinars, training, ILTs, and similar sessions based on live participation.
 By combining the measurability and convenience of an LMS and providing a more dynamic learning experience, blended learning establishes a personal touch that dramatically improves learning retention.

-For example, it could be a great idea to hold a webinar or in-person session on a relevant, interesting topic, and then go on to develop an LMS that serves as a recap of the learning from that session.
-This allows your learners to go through the material as many times as they want to truly grasp the concept and retain it.
+For example, start with a webinar or in-person session on an interesting topic.
+Then, create an LMS to summarize key points.
+That way, learners can review the material as many times as necessary to fully understand and retain it.
 You may also feature that webinar or in-person session in your eLearning course.
 This repetition of content further improves the chances of learning retention.

 Also, combining a live element with online training or eLearning humanizes the training experience for your learners.
 Learners have the opportunity to directly engage with subject matter experts so they can clarify any confusion and have their queries addressed.
 Learners can also interact with each other and build relationships.
 All these aspects enabled by face-to-face learning can both increase their knowledge and improve learning retention.